jateh88/fdr/README.rst

 Requirement Rationale
 '''''''''''''''''''''
-- not empty
+- not empty (done)

 VorV Strategy
 '''''''''''''
-- not empty
+- not empty (done)
-- if "business need", strategy is not required. all others require a strategy
+- if "business need", strategy is not required.
+Use N/A (is this true?)

 VorV Results
 ''''''''''''
 - not empty
-- if "business need", results are not required. all others require results
+- if "business need", results are not required. all others require results (Use 'N/A' in this cell?)
 - if windchill number is present, check its formatting.
 (10 digits)
-- print report of applicable documents?
+- print report of applicable documents? (?)

 Devices
 '''''''